ADEGOK3/alx-low_level_programming/0x0F-function_pointers/README.md

-This file should contain your main function only
+This file should contain the 5 following functions (not more)